placidenduwayo1/k8s-kafka-avro-aepc-back/README.md

 # general architecture of the project

-To access to backend business microservices, the client goas through a gateway service and indicates the name of service that exposes the pod he wants to consume such as:
+To access to backend business microservices, the client goas through a gateway service and indicates the name of service that exposes the pod he wants to consume as:

 ```http://gateway-ip-address:k8s-generated-port/service-name-exposing-pod/endpoint```